UOB and Alternativa criticize the single school district for promoting segregation and weakening public schools

 Not equitable

 UOB Ensenyament advocates for a "transparent and fair system, with common, objective, and equitable criteria—which automatically eliminates points for former students—a system that provides schools with the necessary support and resources based on their needs, and effective and comprehensive regulation of private schools that receive taxpayer funding."
-They also emphasize that many families have already been denied places at schools where they previously enrolled a child, despite having sibling points, demonstrating that the current system "does not guarantee equity or the right to school placement."
-UOB Ensenyament urges the Department of Education "to abandon the obsession with a single school district and instead seek a fair system that guarantees equal opportunities, integration, and non-segregation."
-The Regional Ministry argues that the single zone will facilitate the choice of the majority of families and asserts that, in Palma, 95 percent of fourth-year preschool students obtained a place at their first-choice school despite the reduction in zones.
-The project is currently in the approval process, with open deadlines for submitting objections, and has sparked debate about how to balance the right to choose a school with the need for equitable education without socioeconomic segregation.
+They also emphasize that many families have already lost their children's places at schools where they previously enrolled, despite having sibling points, demonstrating that the current system "does not guarantee equity or the right to schooling near the school."
+For its part, Alternativa Docent demands "the end of the single school district," as well as "educational planning that places public schools at the backbone of the system," "active policies against school segregation," and "a fair distribution of students and resources."
+The union concludes that "defending public schools is defending equal opportunities, social cohesion, and the future of the country" and warns: "we will not accept the continued deliberate degradation of the public education system."
+The Ministry of Education argues that the single zone will facilitate the choice of the majority of families and asserts that, in Palma, 95 percent of fourth-grade preschool students obtained a place at their first-choice school despite the reduction in zones.
+The project is currently in the processing phase, with open deadlines for submitting objections, and has reopened the debate on how to balance the right to choose a school with the need for equitable schooling without socioeconomic segregation.

 stats